The ABCs of Federal Employee Complaints: Understanding Distinctions Amongst the OSC, MSPB, and EEO

 The MSPB clarifies that they do not hear the following:

-- Hear or decide claims of whistleblowing reprisal filed by employees of, or applicants for employment with, the Federal Bureau of Investigation (FBI).
-That responsibility belongs to the U.S. Department of Justice, Office of Attorney Recruitment and Management (OARM).
+Hear or decide claims of whistleblowing reprisal filed by employees of, or applicants for employment with, the Federal Bureau of Investigation (FBI).
+That responsibility belongs to the U.S. Department of Justice, Office of Lawyer Recruitment and Management (OARM).

 The MSPB requires that a claim is filed within 30 days from the effective date of the action.